sourcegraph/sourcegraph-public-snapshot/dev/depgraph/README.md

 This command ensures the following lint passes.
 Violations of the lint rules will be displayed on standard out, but the utility does not currently exit with a non-zero status.

-- **NoDeadPackages**: Report packages with no users (except for cmd roots)
+- **NoDeadPackages**: Report unused packages (except for library code and main packages)
-- **NoReachingIntoCommands**: Report packages that import from a command they are not a part of
+- **NoReachingIntoCommands**: Report packages that import code from an unrelated command
-- **NoBinarySpecificSharedCode**: Report shared packages that are imported by a single command
+- **NoBinarySpecificSharedCode**: Report packages that are imported only by a single command
+- **NoLooseCommands**: Report main packages outside of known command roots

 #### trace